ra1028/swiftui-atom-properties/README.md

 </details>

-Context passed as a parameter to the primary function of an atom type.
+A context passed as a parameter to the primary function of each atom type.
 This context type has a `coordinator` property that preserves an instance from the time an atom is used and initialized until it is unused and cleaned up, so it can be used to cache values or as a lifecycle for an atom.

 |API|Use|